 Credit Total: 53

-The Conservatory offers a unique program of study for violin, viola, cello, and piano leading to either a Master of Music in Chamber Music or a non-degree Artist Certificate in Chamber Music.
+The Conservatory offers a unique program of study for violin, viola, cello, and piano leading to either a Master of Music in Chamber Music or a non-degree Artist Diploma in Chamber Music.
 An important aspect of these programs is the apprentice concept, under which students, faculty, and guest artists rehearse and perform together.
 Private instruction with a member of the Conservatory collegiate faculty in violin, viola, cello, and piano is also required.

-For both the Master of Music and the Artist Certificate in Chamber Music, the applicant is expected to hold a bachelor's degree in music from an accredited college, university, or conservatory.
+For both the Master of Music and the Artist Diploma in Chamber Music, the applicant is expected to hold a bachelor's degree in music from an accredited college, university, or conservatory.
 Exceptional applicants for the Master of Music who hold a bachelor's degree in another area may be accepted into the Master of Music program.
-Exceptional applicants for the Artist Certificate who do not hold a bachelor's degree may request a waiver of the degree requirement.
+Exceptional applicants for the Artist Diploma who do not hold a bachelor's degree may request a waiver of the degree requirement.
 Existing chamber groups are encouraged to apply to the program.

 Students must complete four semesters of full-time residency at the Conservatory.
 Students are required to participate in weekly concerts, workshops, open rehearsals, and chamber music master classes.
 Ensemble requirements other than ENS 602 (Chamber Music Performance) consist of four credits.
 Students are not required to register for any of these other ensembles in their first semester, but may choose to do so.
 Students will also perform in two chamber music groups per semester, in addition to performing with guest artists and in faculty concerts.
 Each chamber music major will receive four hours of coaching per week.
 Chamber Music majors may be assigned to ENS 200 Large Ensemble as determined by the Orchestra Director.

 |Music History and Literature||6|

 |Juries and Recitals||N/A|